Efficient and Sharp Off-Policy Learning under Unobserved Confounding: Experiments

 \section{Experiments}

-In the following, we evaluate the performance of our method.
-In particular, we compare it against: (1)~the minimax optimization approach by \citet{Kallus.2018c, Kallus.2021d} and standard methods for policy learning, namely, (2)~the IPW estimator \cite{Swaminathan.2015} and (3)~the DR estimator \cite{Dudik.2011, Athey.2021}.
+In the following, we evaluate the performance of our method against: (1)~the minimax optimization approach by \citet{Kallus.2018c, Kallus.2021d} and standard methods for policy learning, namely, (2)~the IPW estimator \citep{Swaminathan.2015} and (3)~the DR estimator \citep{Athey.2021,Dudik.2011}.
 Importantly, the approach by \citet{Kallus.2018c, Kallus.2021d} is the \textbf{only} baseline that can deal with confounding-robust policy learning with the MSM and thus the \textbf{only} baseline for our task.
-To ensure a \emph{fair comparison}, we use the same neural instantiations for all models in terms of (i)~the estimated nuisance functions $\hat{\eta}$ and (ii)~the policy model $\pi_\theta$ (see Supplement~\ref{appendix:implementation_details}).
+To ensure a \emph{fair comparison}, we use the same neural instantiations for all models in terms of (i)~the nuisance functions $\hat{\eta}$ and (ii)~the policy $\pi_\theta$ (see Supp.~\ref{appendix:implementation_details}).
 All results are averaged over 10 seeds.